corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/k8-probes.md

 The readiness probe will fail if any Corda components report that they are down.
-During worker startup, this is expected behaviour and all the components should eventually report that they are up resulting in the pod being marked as ready.
+During worker startup, this is expected behaviour and all the components should eventually report that they are up, resulting in the pod being marked as ready.
 Failures in the readiness probe after a worker has started successfully are typically the result of issues with downstream services (for example, Kafka or Postgres).
 These situations should be recoverable, but a Cluster Operator should monitor for Kubernetes pods that are not marked as ready as these will not be processing work.
 In regards to workers that expose HTTP endpoints (the REST and P2P Gateway workers),